Drinking water quality in the United States: Consumer Confidence Reports

 EPA's Consumer Confidence Rule of 1998 requires community public water suppliers to provide customers with annual reports of drinking water quality, called Consumer Confidence Reports (CCR).
 Each year by July 1 anyone connected to a public water system should receive in the mail an annual water quality report that tells where your water comes from and what's in it.
 Consumers can find out about these local reports on a map provided by EPA.

 The regulation requires water suppliers to list the water sources, report detected contaminants and the system's compliance with National Primary Drinking Water Regulations in the annual reports.
 Suppliers may also provide additional information such as explanation of the system's treatment processes, advice on water conservation and information about protecting the community's water sources.

+The US Environmental Protection Agency (EPA) regulates the allowable levels of some contaminants in public water systems.
+There may also be numerous contaminants in tap water that are not regulated by EPA and yet potentially harmful to human health.
+Community water systems—those systems that serve the same people throughout the year—must provide an annual "Consumer Confidence Report" to customers.
+The report identifies contaminants, if any, in the water system and explains the potential health impacts.

+Several studies show that a Safe Drinking Water Act (SDWA) health violation occurs in around 7-8% of community water system (CWS) in an average year.
+Around 16 million cases of acute gastroenteritis occur each year in the US, due to the existence of contaminants in drinking water.

 Common drinking water contaminants

 Studies have shown that there can be more than 80 common contaminants in treated drinking water that may pose a risk to human health.
 These contaminants fall into two separate categories, acute and chronic effects.